Cubs vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have a 12-12 record in games they were favored on the moneyline (winning 50% of those games).
+- The Cubs have won 12 of the 25 games they were favored on the moneyline this season (48%).

-- In games it has played as moneyline favorites with odds of -165 or shorter, Chicago has a 3-3 record (winning 50% of its games).
+- When it has played as moneyline favorites with odds of -165 or shorter, Chicago has a record of 3-3 (50%).

-- The Cubs have a 62.3% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Cubs a 62.3% chance to win.

-- The Cubs have had a spread set for just two outings this season, and went 1-1-0 ATS.
+- The Cubs have collected a 1-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.